Skip to content

 MeasureTime frameDescription

-Duration of Response (DOR)Up to approximately 3 years and 6 monthsDOR is defined as the time from the first determination of a confirmed response per RECIST v1.1 until the first documentation of progression or death, whichever occurs first
+Duration of Response (DOR)Up to 21.2 monthsDOR is defined as the time from the first determination of a confirmed response per RECIST v1.1 until the first documentation of progression or death, whichever occurred first.

-Overall Survival (OS)Up to approximately 3 years and 6 monthsOS is defined as the time from the date of randomization to the date of death due to any cause
+Overall Survival (OS)Up to 21.2 monthsOS is defined as the time from the date of randomization to the date of death due to any cause.

 Countries